 “Happiness is having a large, loving, caring, close-knit family… in another city.” – George Burns

 Do you often feel crazy or beaten up by well-meaning or not-so-well-meaning relatives during the holidays?
-It is a common theme I see every year with clients in my office.
-Controlling and/or passive aggressive and/or depressed and/or mean spirited relatives and/or obnoxious drunks can cause much angst.
+It is a common theme I see every year with my clients.
+Controlling and/or passive aggressive and/or depressed and/or mean- spirited relatives and/or obnoxious drunks can cause much angst.
 You can wind up feeling slimed by your own kin.
 Here’s some help:

 1. Make a plan –